balaji-nordic/nrf-wsl-guide/README.md

   usbipd wsl attach --busid 1-11
 }
 ```
-This bruteforces the attach thereby ensuring that your DK is always attached to WSL.
+This bruteforces the attach thereby ensuring that your DK is always attached to WSL .

 :point_right: *Tip 2:* When attaching the device, if you get a warning about your firewall blocking the connection, do the following from PowerShell (in administrator mode).